 Some poses take time to master.
 Do what you can and rest when needed.
 The child’s pose can help you stretch out.
 Work on becoming aware of signs that your body is stressed such as clenching fingers or toes, and try to calm down and release tension.
 Focusing on breathing more deeply can help calm you down.

-Meditation and relaxation time
+Enjoy meditation and relaxation time

-At the beginning and at the end of the class, your instructor may take time for deep relaxation, breathing exercises, or chanting.
+At the beginning and the end of the class, your instructor may take time for deep relaxation, breathing exercises, or chanting.
 The teacher may also lead a guided medication.

 Participation in meditations is optional.
 This time can be beneficial as a time to re-energize your mind and body.
-Yoga class can provide opportunities to relax, built strength, and increase flexibility in a calm, non-judgmental atmosphere.
+Yoga classes can provide opportunities to relax, built strength, and increase flexibility in a calm, non-judgmental atmosphere.

 Starting a yoga practice may be challenging, but it can be done by setting up a time and space at home for practice and using resources such as videos and books to ensure that poses are done correctly.
 Classes are also a great way to learn new poses and how to do them through the guidance of a trained teacher.